 If you or your child has a milk allergy (or intolerance) then you will have been advised that you need to work your way up the milk ladder.
 However, sometimes this information seems to slip through the net and people have no idea that it even exists.

-The milk ladder is essentially a series of steps from no milk, up to being able to drink a glass of milk.
+The milk ladder is essentially a series of steps from a tiny amount of baked milk, up to being able to drink a whole glass of milk.
 It isn’t a quick process and you may find yourself repeating steps if a step causes a reaction, but there is hope at the end of the tunnel.

 When to start the milk ladder?

 I started the milk ladder with Lily at around 2 years old (I think!) but due to the amazing choice of dairy-free products on the market, I have been spoiled with William.
-But he is getting to an age when he recognises that he is different, so it is definitely time.
+It has made me a little complacent with the whole process but he is getting to an age when he recognises that he is different.
+I never want him to feel as though he is different to his sisters or his friends, so it is definitely time.